rustdesk/doc.rustdesk.com/content/self-host/client-configuration/advanced-settings/_index.en.md

 weight: 49
 ---

-All adavanced settings in custom clients are covered here.
+All advanced settings in custom clients are covered here.

 ## Privilege Levels for Settings